6G-SANDBOX/docs/docs/toolkit-installer/home.md

 ### Zero phase

-- Update ubuntu packages.
 - Check if the script is being executed as root.
 - Check if the OpenNebula CLI tools are installed.

 ### First phase

-- Create 6G-SANDBOX group.
+- Create 6G-SANDBOX group in OpenNebula.
-- Create jenkins-master user.
+- Create jenkins-master user in OpenNebula.

 ### Second phase

-- Add the 6G-SANDBOX marketplace to OpenNebula.
+- Add the [6G-SANDBOX marketplace](https://marketplace.mobilesandbox.cloud:9443/appliance) to OpenNebula.
-- Instantiate the 6G-SANDBOX Toolkit appliance.
+- Instantiate the 6G-SANDBOX toolkit service.
-- Assign ssh key to jenkins-master user.
+- Assign ssh key obtained by jenkins virtual machine to jenkins-master user.

 ### Third phase

-- Refresh the list of available appliances in the marketplace.
 - Download required appliances from the OpenNebula Public marketplace:
-  - Ubuntu 22.04
+  - Ubuntu 22.04 - vm_kvm
-- Download required appliances from the 6G-SANDBOX marketplace:
+- Download the appliances of the components defined on the dummy site of the 6G-SANDBOX marketplace:
-  - Service 6G-Sandbox Toolkit
   - Service oneKE 1.31
   - UERANSIM
   - Bastion
+- Possibility to download other appliances from the OpenNebula marketplace or from 6G-SANDBOX.

 ### Fourth phase

-- Integrate with 6G-SANDBOX-Sites repository.
 - Create new 6G-SANDBOX sites in 6G-Sandbox-Sites repository.

 ### Fifth phase

-- Integrate with TNLCM repository.
 - Run an end-to-end trial network.